fbpx

 Pipiwai Trail, Maui

-Each turn of Pipiwai Trail, a four-mile round trip that reveals a string of majestic pools and waterfalls framed within the vibrant lush tropical rainforest is idyllic and mind-blowing.
+Each turn of Pipiwai Trail, a four-mile round trip that reveals a string of majestic pools and waterfalls framed within the vibrant lush tropical rainforest, is idyllic and mind-blowing.
 The trail rises and falls in elevation as it becomes a walking meditation through an immersive zen bamboo forest that leads to a 400-foot waterfall cascading down a sheer cliff of black lava rock.
 It can be a slippery walk to reach the pool beneath the falls, but with caution, it is well worth the cleansing swim beneath this beauty.

 Grand Staircase Escalante, Utah

 • Best Time To Visit: For great weather, visit anytime from March through May and September through November.
-Note that temperatures can get quite cold in the winter and pretty hot in the summer.
+Note that temperatures can get quite cold in the winter and hot in the summer.

 While many road trippers and adventure enthusiasts typically flock to Moab and Arches National Park for their dramatic sandstone arches and rock formations, Utah’s lesser-known Grand Staircase Escalante is a national monument that offers the same magnificent scenery — minus the crowds.
 Though less popular than neighboring parks, and a little more challenging in terms of hiking, it’s considered one of the most beautiful places in the United States.
+Short or long hikes lead to unspoiled cliffs, slot canyons, and breathtaking plateaus where sprawling no man’s landscapes show off.

 The Integratron, Landers, California